 Create a Subscription Form

 Creating a subscription form in MailPoet is easy!
-To begin, simply go to the MailPoet > Forms page and click on Add New.
+Simply go to the MailPoet > Forms page and click on the Add New button.

-First, pick a list to which this form will assign your subscribers to.
-You can do this on the Settings panel on the right side of the screen.
+First thing is to select a list which this form will add your subscribers to.
+You can do this on the Settings panel on the right side of the screen: